-Mystery runs through a land filled with castles, stone circles and ancient history.
+Mystery runs deep through a land filled with castles, stone circles and ancient history.
 Add natural beauty to the mix and you have a fantasy land similar to worlds created by Martin or Tolkien.
 But one of the main draws to Scotland for me is the story I heard as a child, that a dinosaur-like creature lives in a Scottish lake.
 Ever since, I have always wanted to visit Loch Ness.

 Last year, I finally had the chance to visit with relatives and see the “mysterious” loch.
 I had a few weeks to go off on my own so I rented a car.
 Scotland is not a cheap place to travel but if you book well in advance you can always find deals through travel websites for bed and breakfast and reasonably priced hotels.